| Title: | An API for M-Estimation |

 root_control S4 class

-a root finding function whose first argument must be named f
+.FUNa root finding function whose first argument must be named f.

 Gets the parameter estimates matrix from a geex object